-Since then I have learnt a lot about investing.
-I’ve made some money, made mistakes, and lost some money along the way.
-I’ve now been a self-taught and self-directed investor for almost 5 years, investing in shares, bonds, peer-to-peer lending, funds, term deposits, KiwiSaver, equity crowdfunding, and even cryptocurrency.
+Since then I’ve made money, made mistakes, lost a bit of money, and I’ve now been a self-taught and self-directed investor for over 5 years – with a portfolio of shares, bonds, peer-to-peer lending, funds, KiwiSaver, equity crowdfunding, and even cryptocurrency.
+And it turns out investing is something I enjoy!
+It is great seeing your own portfolio grow, and there is something new to learn about the investing world everyday.
 My ultimate goal is to develop an investment portfolio that will allow me to achieve financial independence.

 With Money King NZ, I’m here to share my knowledge, experiences, and honest opinions about investing with you.
-This site aims to help you with your investment journey with helpful, honest, and reliable articles on investing and personal finance, with a focus on the New Zealand market.
+This site aims to help you with your investment journey with helpful, independent, and reliable articles about investing, with a focus on the New Zealand market.
 I hope you enjoy the content here, and if you want to follow the site or get in touch, please see the details below.

 Keep in touch

 Follow Money King NZ using one of these methods to keep up with the latest investing articles.

 Contact me through here.
 Feedback on the site or topic suggestions are always welcome.

 What have I been investing in?
 Blog posts about my portfolio can be found here.

 I read Kelvin’s article and it was very practical and very easy to understand.
 It would be helpful for those who want to invest in some assets in New Zealand, in addition to saving money.
 As the book Rich Dad, Poor Dad says, the only way to really get out of the rat race is to buy assets, not get into debt, and get money to work for us.Shawn